How are your programs operating during the COVID-19 pandemic?

 What happens in the event of an animal sighting?

 Most of the animals we encounter are not threatening in any way.
-Tracking is a component of our core curriculum; students learn cougar and bear awareness, and proper response to encounters.
+Wildlife tracking is part of our core curriculum; students learn cougar and bear awareness, and proper response to encounters.
 Animal encounters can be an inspiring and memorable experience!

 What are the emergency policies and procedures?